couryrr/bank-holiday-api/README.md

   - Set some ttl
   - Actually setup a user
 - Setup job for getting data
-  - Wired in needs to check existing data before saving
-  - Use a message queue
   - Clear cache data if fetching writes something
 - Understand SpringBootTest better
 - Look up